espressif,esp32-pinctrl

 phandle-array

-Power domain specifiers
+Power domain specifiers relevant to the device.

 power-domain-names